-If securities analysts do not publish research or reports about our business or if they publish negative evaluations of our stock, the price of our stock could decline.
+If equity research analysts do not publish research or reports about our business or if they publish negative evaluations of or downgrade our common stock, the price of our common stock could decline.

-The trading market for our common stock will rely in part on the research and reports that industry or financial analysts publish about us or our business.
+The trading market for our common stock will relies in part on the research and reports that equity research analysts publish about us or our business.
+We do not control these analysts.
 We may never obtain research coverage by industry or financial analysts.
 If no or few analysts commence coverage of us, the trading price of our stock would likely decrease.
-Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our stock, the price of our stock could decline.
-If one or more of these analysts cease to cover our stock, we could lose visibility in the market for our stock, which in turn could cause our stock price to decline.
+Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our common stock, the price of our common stock could decline.
+If one or more of these analysts cease to cover our common stock, we could lose visibility in the market for our common stock, which in turn could cause our common stock price to decline

-Our executive officers, directors, principal stockholders and their affiliates exercise significant influence over our company.
+Our executive officers, directors, principal stockholders and their affiliates maintain the ability to exercise significant influence over our company and all matters submitted to stockholders for approval.

-The holdings of our executive officers, directors, principal stockholders and their affiliates, including investment funds affiliated with Third Rock Ventures and entities affiliated with Fidelity Biosciences Corp., or Fidelity, represent beneficial ownership, in the aggregate, of approximately 61% of our outstanding common stock as of March 31, 2015.
-As a result, these stockholders, if they act together, will be able to influence our management and affairs and the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation, or sale of all or substantially all of our assets.
+The holdings of our executive officers, directors and stockholders who own more than 5% of our outstanding common stock, together with their affiliates and related persons, represent beneficial ownership, in the aggregate, of greater than 50% of our common stock, based on the number of shares of our common stock outstanding as of September 30, 2015.
+As a result, these stockholders, if they choose to act together, will be able to influence our management and affairs and the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation, or sale of all or substantially all of our assets.
+This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.

 In addition, this concentration of ownership might adversely affect the market price of our common stock by: